AllanzoDaizen/MSM/README.md

 - To exit this operation type "exit"
 - Forget password
 - ![image](https://github.com/user-attachments/assets/883eaedd-23c3-4da9-8444-972e7ba77576)

--  ** GUI Application **
+### GUI APPLICATION

-In this project, by having some problems with GUI platfom to handle the P2P connection, We haven't done the Secret Message part in our GUI application.
+- In this project, by having some problems with GUI platfom to handle the P2P connection, We haven't done the Secret Message part in our GUI application.
 - Menu
 - ![image](https://github.com/user-attachments/assets/bd20a218-9b62-425a-983b-31e770f756cd)
 - Create Account